bino013/transfer-service/README.md

      * `updated_balance` - updated balances
         * `source_updated_balance` - updated source balance
         * `target_updated_balance` - updated source balance

+     * Note: All http requests that have been processed by the service will have `200` as HTTP status.
+This is part of the security from the hackers.
+I have included an `code` field in the response body to know if the request has been successfully processed or not.

+     ##### Error codes
+     * `0000` - Success response
+     * `9600` - Generic error response, might be null pointer or other exception
+     * `9601` - Request body validation error.
+Includes mandatory parameter checking and request body parsing error
+     * `9602` - Transfer error.
+This included the database and sql error
+     * `5100` - Insufficient funds error.
+     * `0500` - Invalid account.
+Account is not existing in the database

 ## Database Schema
 * I design a simple schema that will support a simple transfer transaction, but still extendable to support a more complicated transfer transaction e.i transfer with fees and commissions.
 The schema also has a double entry ledger in the form of the `money_movement` table.